milesberry/milesberry.github.io/_posts/2025-01-11-ai-science-teacher.md

         feature: 250111.jpg
 ---

-AThough my expertise lies in computing education, generative AI’s impact, and potential impact, on teaching, learning and even the way we do science is undeniable.
+Generative AI’s impact, and potential impact, on teaching, learning and even the way we do science is undeniable.

 ## AI’s Role in Education